 Countertenor and performance artist

-The vocal quintet Early Voices focuses on performing Renaissance and early Baroque repertoire with a Nordic vocal sound.
+The vocal quintet Early Voices focuses on performing Renaissance and early Baroque repertoire with a Nordic vocal sound, as well as Norwegian folk songs.
 It's members are all professional singers with experience in ensemble singing on a qualatively level.

 Oslo 14 is a vocal ensemble pool of 15-20 singers based in Oslo, Norway.
 The ensemble works mainly with pure human voice sounds, most often acoustically, but occasionally even with live electronics, effects etc. as well.

 Oslo 14 aim to develop and perform new, contemporary music as singers with jazz and improvisation backgrounds, and to push Norwegian choir/vocal ensemble music, as well as improvised music, in a new direction.